allamand/cdk-samples/typescript/README.md

 cdk diff 'Eks*' -c enable_stack=EksStack,EksFargate
 ```

-Some Stacks are also using an environnement configuration file, you can copy the sample `cp .env.template .env`and edit the values.
+Some Stacks are also using an environnement configuration file, you can copy the sample `cp .env.template .env` and edit the values.

 There is a Makefile that can help launching cdk using the values from the `.env` file:

 ```
  make deploy STACK=EksStack
+ #or
+ make diff STACK=StatefulCluster
 ```

 # Deploy in the default VPC or any existing VPC